jiezhouecon/bureaucracy_similarity/README.md

 # bureaucracy_similarity
 Version control for similarity measures: [google spreadsheet](https://docs.google.com/spreadsheets/d/1okaSgrF8otUqJFWOtA0KGQf6xKsMt3GUVxFO8Ff8Ht4/edit#gid=0).
+This file documents all the versions we have for similairity measures and summarizes differences in training process and construction.
+Results are saved in [this dropbox folder](https://www.dropbox.com/sh/10nq9oazz6trrso/AADNXkVhJ5OE1s15G3ZSR1aua?dl=0).

 The code file `similarity.py` contrains functions for calculating several similarity measures.
 You may download this in your working directory and import it in the follwoing way: